Brett Dallas: Australia

 Dallas began his career at the Canterbury-Bankstown Bulldogs in 1992, and was at the club until 1995 when he transferred to North Sydney.
-Dallas was in the Canterbury squad which won the 1995 premiership but missed the grand final due to a knee injury suffered a week earlier.
+Dallas was in the Canterbury squad which won the 1995 premiership but missed the grand final due to a leg injury suffered a week earlier.

 At Norths he made 76 appearances, scoring 46 tries.
 Dallas played 4 good years at North Sydney and was part of the side that made consecutive preliminary finals in 1996 & 1997.
 He left North Sydney to join Wigan when the Bears merged with local rivals Manly-Warringah to form the short-lived Northern Eagles.

 Dallas made 10 appearances for Queensland in State of Origin (1993–1997).
 He made his international début for Australia against New Zealand in 1995, scoring two tries.
 In total he made six Test appearances, including four matches in the World Cup (which Australia won) and has scored nine tries.
 His most recent Test appearance was in 1997.

 In March 1993, Dallas confirmed his standing as one of the fastest players in the Sydney premiership when he won the A$15,000 Rugby League Sprint race at the NSW Athletic League's Botany Bay Gift.
 Over 75 metres, Dallas defeated South Sydney winger John Minto and the man at the time considered the fastest player in the game, Parramatta flyer Lee Oudenryn.
 Humble in victory, Dallas confessed that the shorter distance helped him and he felt either Minto and Oudenryn would have won had the race been held over 100 metres.
-The red headed winger's speed would be one of his greatest assets throughout his career.